IBM-Cloud/docs-services/services/ArriaNLG/index.md

 # Getting started with Natural Language Generation APIs
 {: #gettingstarted_nlgapi}

 With Arria’s Natural Language Generation APIs, you can quickly and easily integrate NLG into your application to add context-aware, instantly updatable, domain-relevant narrative explanation of any data.
 Arria NLG’s patented AI technologies provide real-time advanced data analysis and commentary.
-Any application that presents information to be analyzed—whether presented in the form of a visualization, a table, or another format—can be enhanced with the addition of a description explaining the key insights.
+Any application that presents information to be analyzed—whether presented in the form of a visualization, a table, or another format—can be enhanced with the addition of a description explaining the key insights. [link] To learn more, visit the [Arria NLG Store](https://nlgapi.arria.com){: new_window}.

 {:shortdesc}

 ## Before you begin